Ebike right and left view.

 before shifting is completed.
 When multiple brake lever, membrane, and toggle switches are used include individual plug connections for troubleshooting

 allowing isolation of stuck motor off signal in the rain or cold.
 All motor signal off switches are connected in parallel.
-Use breadboard jumpers to connect to
+Use

 switch.
 Make connector of switch and dual board jumpers moisture resistant with heat shrink and hot glue back fill.
 Connect switch to dual breadboard